Table of Contents

 There are a few steps to follow.

-file instead.
+2. Rename the .nupkg to be a .wsext file instead.
 That's it!
 You can now share this file the way you wish.
 Users will need to double-click this file from File Explorer to install it in their WindowSill app.